marigold-dev/gas-station/docs/src/tutorial.md

 ℹ️ The `Tezos` instance of Taquito is already initialized in the `tezos.ts` file, so it can be directly imported.

-ℹ️ `PUBLIC_PERMIT_CONTRACT` is also an environment variable corresponding to the address of your NFT contract.
+ℹ️ `PUBLIC_PERMIT_CONTRACT` is an environment variable corresponding to the address of your NFT contract.
+It is defined in the `.env` file.

 Afterward, we will forge our operation to send to the Gas Station:
 ```ts